Comparison

 The self-serve developer default vs matched output.

-A free trial key puts the matched UK feed — bet365 included — into your own product; the live coverage dashboard shows freshness and uptime before you commit.
+A free trial key puts the matched UK feed into your own product.
+The live coverage dashboard shows update times and uptime before you commit.